Pornhub wants you to use its new VPN

 Pornhub is giving you a way to browse in anonymity.

-The company is rolling out a free VPN called VPNhub, it said Thursday.
+The company said Thursday that it's rolling out a free VPN called VPNhub.

 There's also a premium version of the VPN with faster browsing speeds that costs $11.99 a month for Android users and $14 for iOS.